vitalets/global-cache/examples/auth-via-api/README.md

 The approach is more efficient than making auth request in a [separate project](https://playwright.dev/docs/auth#authenticate-with-api-request), because it authenticates on demand and doesn't require additional project.

 ## Details
-- `auth.spec.ts` runs tests for authenticated user, and `no-auth.spec.ts` for non-authenticated.
+- `auth.spec.ts` runs tests for authenticated user.
+- `no-auth.spec.ts` runs tests for non-authenticated user.
-- `fixtures.ts` overwrites `storageState` fixture to lazily perform authetication if the current test does not marked with `@no-auth` tag.
+- `helpers/fixtures.ts` overwrites `storageState` fixture to lazily perform authetication if the current test does not marked with `@no-auth` tag.
+- `helpers/auth.ts` performs sign-in via API request.

 ## Running all tests
 When running all tests with 2 workers, authentication performed only in one worker (where it's really needed):